 A method is a function or iterator that is bound to a class.
 A method is called by passing an instance of the class to the method via a special syntax that is similar to a field access.

 14.5.1 Class Method Declarations

 Methods are declared with the following syntax:

 '''

 method-declaration-statement:

 def type-binding function-name argument-listopt var-param-clauseopt

-return-typeopt where-clauseopt block-level-statement
+return-typeopt where-clauseopt function-name

 type-binding:

-identifier .

 '''